 Cleto Reyes Boxing Gloves Reviews

-Here’s my hands on review of all the current models of Cleto Reyes gloves.
+Here’s my hands-on review of all the current models of Cleto Reyes gloves.

-I specifically had to order a number of different gloves to test them, which rankly, was expensive to do (like very expensive!) and tough on my fists.
+I specifically had to order a number of different gloves to test them, which frankly, was expensive to do (like very expensive!) and tough on my fists.
 The reason being that unlike other gloves, you can’t just put them on and immediately get a comfortable experience when you punch.
 The gloves need to be broken in, which takes at least 3 weeks to do.
 In fact, it takes a good six months to really wear them in.

 So I’ve given my initial impression and reviews of the glove models after using them.
 I did not, however, have enough time or willpower to use them all for the six month period to break them in.
 So keep that in mind.
-At best, I used these gloves for a few weeks of boxing to see how they stacked up to the other brands.
+At best, I used these gloves for a month of boxing to see how they stacked up to the other brands.

 About Cleto Reyes Gloves: What Makes Them Special